 The first step you take when choosing self storage is selecting the correct facility.
 You want your belongings to be safe and secure at all times.
 You look for security cameras, check to see if the property is well lit, confirm there is a fence surrounding the self storage units with an access gate and that it is a property manager on-site regularly.
 One step many people overlook is choosing the best lock for your storage unit.
 Knowing the facility is secure is very important, but having the right lock is your last bit of protection against theft; so it should not be taken lightly.

 You may think you can just bring in that lock from home that you used on your shed to save some money.
 However, that would be a big mistake.
-You need to keep in mind that if something bad were to happen and an unwelcome visitor wants to gain access to your unit, that lock is what will keep them out – or let them in if you choose poorly.
+You need to keep in mind that if something bad were to happen and an unwelcome visitor wants to gain access to your unit, that storage unit lock is what will keep them out – or let them in if you choose poorly.

-There are many different types and styles of locks that you can purchase.
+There are many types and styles of locks that you can purchase.
 We want to help you choose wisely.
 Let’s go over some of the most common locks on the market, and give you some pros and cons of each so you can make the best decision.

 The name means just that, no key exists.
 Instead of using a key to open and close the lock, you will either punch in a series of numbers or dial a combination.
 These locks were originally developed for cars with remote entry systems, but have been modified for residential applications like the front door at your house, the lock for your gym locker or a bicycle chain lock.

-The advantages of this lock are minimal – no key required and you can give others access at your discretion.
+The advantages of this lock are minimal – no key required, and you can give others access at your discretion.
 Ok, so there is no key to lose, but so what?

 The disadvantages are much greater; an intruder can guess the code or hack into the lock; you can forget the code; and many are powered through electricity and incorporated into a security system, which may not function when the power goes out.
 Also, a keyless lock such as a standard combination lock is not recommended for outdoor use.
-It can be easily cut open with bolt cutters or a hack saw and done so very quickly.
+It can be easily cut open with bolt cutters or a hack saw, and done so very quickly.

 Padlocks are also called cylinder locks because pins inside the cylinder are manipulated to a specific position so the key that is cut to fit it can open the lock.
 You typically see these on outdoor sheds, lockers and for small items like your luggage and the gas meter at your home.
-Some of the advantages of this lock type can actually be viewed as negatives when you consider how they would be used at a self storage facility.
+Some advantages of this lock type can actually be viewed as negatives when you consider how they would be used at a self storage facility.
 They can be re-keyed very easily if you lose the key, without having to remove the lock.
 That may be great to get into your gym locker to retrieve your favourite shoes, but that also means someone with a little knowledge can get into the lock without your permission.

 Again, the disadvantages outweigh the positives.
 These locks can be easily picked by burglars because it is surprisingly easy to get your hands on lock pick tools or “create” your own.
 Bump keys exist (provided it is the same manufacturer of the lock) and can provide quick access to open a padlock; just do a quick search online and you will be shocked at how fast a teenager can gain access from this method.
 I don’t know about you, but that does not scream “safety” to me at all.